social-protocols/jabble/README.md

 # 3. Karma and Community

 In Jabble, you contribute to a conversation not so much by what you say, but *what you vote for*.
-Posts themselves are anonymous, and the karma earned by a post is divided among all the people who upvoted the post, with earlier upvoters receiving a larger share of karm a than later upvoters.
+Posts themselves are anonymous, and the karma earned by a post is divided among all the people who upvoted the post, with earlier upvoters receiving a larger share of karma than later upvoters.
 The author of the post themselves, being the first upvoter, receives the largest share.

 But don't try to harvest karma just by upvoting everything.
 You also have a *reputation* score within each community.
 Before your votes have any weight, you need to build reputation by upvoting content that ultimately earns a high score from existing members of the community (or downvoting low-scoring content).
 And if you upvote too many things that receive a low score (or vice versa), you will lose reputation in that community.